sffc/socketio-file-upload/README.md

 For maximum security, if you set a maximum file size on the client side, you should also do so on the server side.

+#### instance.chunkSize = 100 KiB

+The size of the file "chunks" to be loaded at a time.
+This enables you to monitor the upload progress with a progress bar and the "progress" event (see below).

+The default value is 100 KiB, which is specified as

+`instance.chunkSize = 1024 * 100;`

+Setting this parameter to 0 disables chunking of files.

 #### instance.useText = false

 Defaults to `false`, which reads files as an octet array.
 This is necessary for binary-type files, like images.